Our Team

 Kate Boyd

-Evergreen Sapling Music Teacher Volunteer
+Evergreen Saplings Music Teacher Volunteer

 Music has been central to Kate’s life since age five, when she began singing, acting, and playing piano.
 As a parent, she’s seen firsthand how transformative music can be, with her own children attending classes since six months old.
 Teaching early childhood music since 2023, Kate’s classes are interactive, engaging, and personalized, ensuring each child feels seen and each family feels welcome, supported, and connected through music.